-You know Ling Wu for its buttery soft bags made from sustainably sourced exotic leather.
-Now the brand has just opened its first store, Le Salon, at Chip Bee Gardens.
+You know homegrown label Ling Wu for its buttery soft bags made from sustainably sourced exotic leather and its ultra chic retail store Le Salon at Chip Bee Gardens which opened in 2017.
 The brand calls it an apartmentique – a portmanteau of a boutique in the form of an apartment.

 Le Salon houses Ling Wu’s bags (and her office) but it also plays hosts to other niche, Singapore-based labels such as fine jeweller Alexandra Alberta, artisanal fragrance house A Dose of Something Good and vintage specialist Dark Horse Vintage.

 Vintage furniture dominate the space – but if you’re thinking fuddy duddy, you couldn’t be more wrong.
 Stylish touches such as this vintage star burst clock abound in the apartment and they’re not all designer goods either – this eye-catching clock was bought for only $5 at Melbourne’s famous Camberwell Market.

 Besides the aforementioned labels, Ling Wu will also be retailing some of her own vintage pieces, such as rare Elsa Peretti for Tiffany’s pieces from the ’70s.